 AFL has impacted significantly on the School's Marking Policy to ensure immediate feedback is offered to the pupils.
-Where applicable, teachers must mark according to the Learning Objective (LO).
-They can also make effective use of peer marking.
-Once they have completed a task, pupils self-reflect on how they have done against the objective of the lesson in green pen.
+In History, where applicable, teachers must mark according to the Learning Objective (LO).
+We also make effective use of peer marking.
+Once they have completed a task, pupils self-reflect on how they have done against the LO of the lesson in green pen.
 Finally, teacher's comments include a star and a wish (next step) which is addressed the following lesson.